MicrosoftDocs/cpp-docs.tr-tr/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4789.md

 ## <a name="example"></a>Örnek

-Aşağıdaki örnek, ayrıca C4789 oluşturur.
+Aşağıdaki örnek ayrıca C4789 oluşturur.

 ```cpp
 // C4789b.cpp